rzander/ESPPowerRelay/README.md

  -	As **save** as possible
  -	As **flexible** as possible

-Specially the flexibility is something important for me, as I have different scenarios to fulfill and I want to be able to change the Wireless technology if it’s required.
-This is the reason why the Result is not a single Module, there are currently 3 Modules: Power, Relay and Wireless (currently based on a ESP8266-12) <br>
+Specially the flexibility is something important for me, as I have different scenarios to fulfill and I want to be able to change the wireless technology if it’s required.
+This is the reason why the result is not a single Module, there are currently 3 Modules: Power, Relay and Wireless (currently based on a ESP8266-12) <br>
 <img src="https://cloud.githubusercontent.com/assets/11909453/18434075/5ddd3142-78eb-11e6-8e0a-02ff5e7ba243.png" width="300"> <br>
-With a **size** of 45mm * 35mm * 20mm (Length, Width, Height) for all three modules,  it's small enough to mount it in wall (e.g. behind a power switch).
+With a **size** of 45mm * 35mm * 20mm (Length, Width, Height) for all three Modules,  it's small enough to mount it in wall (e.g. behind a power switch).

-If you build 10pieces, the price for the material is around **14$ (for all three modules)**.
+The price for the material is around **14$ (for all three modules)**.

 ## Power Module
 Input: 100-240V AC<br>